cofounders/doctit/README.md

   done: function () {}
 });

-// Example: Flash once, but if the web app is in a hidden tab doctit.flash('You\'ve got mail!', { visible: false, times: 1 });
+// Example: Flash once, but only if the web app is in a hidden tab doctit.flash('You\'ve got mail!', { visible: false, times: 1 });
 ```